 Yvette Chavez is TANM's Health Assistant and Front Office Manager.
 She has worked at TANM since 2013.
 Ms. Yvette works tirelessly to ensure that our school's day to day functions are a success!

 Candice Cordova is the Middle School Visual Arts teacher at TANM.
 She is currently a Level 2 teacher and plans on getting her National Board Certification.
 Her classes focus heavily on technique with different mediums.
 This allows her student body exposure to different styles, techniques and allows them to obtain a multimodal approach to art.
 Along with this, her specialty is in sculpture through ceramic technique and design.
 She holds a Bachelors in Education from UNM with a minor in ESOL.
 During her student teaching at UNM, the cohort she worked under emphasized arts integration through language and cultural diversity.
-Her first year at TANM, she along with another teacher assumed the role of student council lead.
-She is the second lead along with the High School Arts teacher to organize arts events for TANM.
+She serves as the Visual Arts Department Head and helps organize arts events for TANM.

 Deanna Encinias grew up in Albuquerque and received her early dance training from Karen Alwin and Lynn Cox (Atlanta Ballet).
 Later she studied with Suzanne Johnston, Luis Fuente (Joffrey Ballet), Mel Tomlinson (NYCB), Alonzo King (Lines), and Melissa Hayden (NYCB).
 She studied flamenco at UNM with Eva Encinias, and continued her studies of flamenco, Jota, and Escuela Bolera in Madrid.
 At age 16, Deanna started teaching ballet at various studios in Albuquerque, as well as Walnut Hill School in Boston.
 She has also taught flamenco and Escuela Bolera at the UNM.
 She has performed ballet and flamenco around the country, and after retiring from the stage, Deanna enjoys her career teaching 9th grade Health and Dance classes at Tierra Adentro of New Mexico charter school, where she is head of the Dance Department.
 She also teaches ballet, flamenco, Jota, and Escuela Bolera at the Conservatory of Flamenco Arts.
 Currently Deanna has her license as a personal trainer with certificates in Nutrition, Corrective Exercise Specialist, Group Fitness Classes, and Youth Exercise.